epfl-cs358/2025sp-hexapolo/README.md

 - **USB-A to Micro-USB cable**
 - **USB-A to Mini-USB cable**

-You might the sum of all the cables' and wires' weight heavy for the motors to move with the rest of the build.
+The combined weight of all the cables and wires might be too heavy for the motors to move effectively with the rest of the build.
 We suggest that you cut them short and solder the wires inside.

 ## Software Requirements

-Due to the mutliples features of our project, the use of computer vision and audio processing, a large, yet lightweight, set of dependencies need to be installed.
+Due to the multiple features of our project, the use of computer vision and audio processing, a large, yet lightweight, set of dependencies need to be installed.
 They are all listed in the following file below :

 - [Dependencies List](software/requirements.txt)